Alex-II/Alex-II.github.io/blog.md

 </ul>

 ## Reading Notes, Talk Notes
-Notes trying to capture the essence of talks or readings, occasioanlly with my own thoughts and interpreations.
+Notes trying to capture the essence of talks or readings; nice for later review and occasionally with my own thoughts and interpreations.
 <ul>
   {% for post in site.posts %}
     {% if post.category == "notes" %}